-The resources assigned a DOI should be citable contributions to the scholarly record, analogous to a journal article.
-Other kinds of digital objects (such as web services, APIs, concepts or people) may be better identified using the ANDS Handle Service (Identify My Data).
+- resources assigned DOIs should be citable contributions to the scholarly record, analogous to a journal article.
+Other kinds of digital objects (such as web services, APIs, concepts or people) may be better identified using the ANDS Handle Service (previously Identify My Data)

-DOIs minted via the DOI Service will resolve to the data record in the institutional repository or other location as set out in the metadata.
-See example
+- will resolve to the data record in the institutional repository or other location as set out in the metadata (example).

-The DOI service is free to user for publicly funded Australian research organisations and government agencies.
+The DOI service is free for publicly funded Australian research organisations and government agencies.

 - Research datasets and collections, associated workflows, software and models

 - Grey literature such as theses, reports, unpublished conference papers, newsletters, creative works, preprint journal articles, technical standards and specifications for which the institutional repository is the primary publication point.

 Note: Organisations, including those already using Cite My Data service to assign DOIs to datasets, will be required to provide the DataCite 'resourceType' metadata element when minting DOIs for grey literature.
 The 'resourceType' element will become mandatory in v4.0 of the DataCite metadata schema.

 Resource types out of scope